pika/pika/docs/faq.rst

 - Is Pika thread safe?

     Pika does not have any notion of threading in the code.
-If you want to use Pika with threading, make sure you have a Pika connection per thread to use.
+If you want to use Pika with threading, make sure you have a Pika connection per thread, created in that thread.
 It is not safe to share one Pika connection across threads.

 - Pika starts sending messages quickly but slows down over time, what gives?